 These observations occurred when subjects had to face a decision to either throw or keep random items at home – old mail, magazines, various litter, and sometimes even paper clips.
 This is often referred as a type of mental disease and requires professional help.

 What Is Spring Cleaning? – The Definition

 2-5% of UK’s Population Are Considered Compulsive Hoarders

 These are all people who simply refuse to let go of large piles of stuff they don’t need – pens, old notebooks, clothes, vases, and even silly notes.
 For the rest of us, spring cleaning is simply part of the natural way of being.
 The rewarding feeling of a fresh and cleaned home, along with satisfaction from cleaning itself, is a direct result of the neurological way in which our brain rewards us for being tidy and conscientious.
 Many are able to handle domestic chores in-home, but how many homeowners, tenants, or landlords will use a ladder to wipe and polish windows, exterior facades, and gutters?
 How many actually have a ladder or any of the other tools necessary for the job?

 If you are in the same boat, there is nothing wrong with calling for professional help.
-Difficult and risky chores and hard-to-reach areas require delicate know-how and specialised gear (especially when it comes to carpet cleaning and upholstery cleaning (for both options: hot water extraction cleaning or the moisture-free dry chem treatment for delicate and sensitive fabrics).
+Difficult and risky chores and hard-to-reach areas require delicate know-how and specialised gear especially when it comes to carpet cleaning and upholstery cleaning (for both options: hot water extraction cleaning or the moisture-free dry chem treatment for delicate and sensitive fabrics).
 Other domestic chores such as oven valeting also require specialised gear and previous experience.

 What is the Origin of Spring Cleaning?